 Fact: Child sponsorship program DO work, and we have the research to prove it.

 A reliable way to fund community-based programs that help all children – even if the effects take a while to ripple out to everyone.

 Community-based programs that improve the entire community without bias or leaving people out.
-For example:

 A safe clean community water source leads to better drinking water for the sponsored child and all the others